inverse-inc/packetfence-dhcp-forwarder/README.md

 * 1.1: Default "Filter" UDP port changed from 68 to 67, to make sure relays are also catched.
 * 1.2: Configurator changed to not depend on english literals at installation.
 * 1.3: New installator containing unified Windows and Linux shared codebase for eventlogging(google/logger).
-* 1.4: Adding support for DNS forwarding rename to Packetfence-Forwarder.
+* 1.4: Adding support for DNS forwarding rename to PacketFence-Forwarder.